codeforamerica/form-flow/README.md

 ## Sending Email

-Form-flow library will use Mailgun to send email to applicants.
+Form-flow library will use Mailgun to send emails to applicants.

 ### Mailgun